1975 Revisited

 Diana Ross, Do You Know Where You're Going To, (hey, what can I say? ...work with me on this)

-In early December of '75, my sister Jackie would suggest that I pay a visit to the Navy's recruiting office in Robbinsdale.
-I'd never considered joining the Navy or any other service but at that point, I could clearly see that my options were limited.
+In early December '75, my sister Jackie suggested I visit the Navy's recruiting office in Robbinsdale.
+I'd never considered joining the Navy or any other service, but my options seemed limited.

-I walked into the recruiter's office and sat down with Chuck Wilson whose specialty was air traffic control.
-It didn't register with me at the time that I too could be a controller.
-I'd have to take the aptitude test to see what I'd qualify for.
+I walked into the recruiter's office and sat down with Chuck Wilson, whose specialty was air traffic control.
+It didn't register with me then that I, too, could be a controller.
+I'd have to take the aptitude test to determine my qualifications.
 As it turned out, I scored high enough to get a seat in Radarman School.
 I don't know if I'd have qualified for Air Traffic Control School because I never asked.
-I don't remember it being an option so my guess is I didn't make the grade.
+I don't remember it being an option, so I didn't make the grade.

-I spent a week kicking around the idea of enlisting while Chuck would call me occasionally to see how I was doing, all the while coaxing me along through one step of the process after another.
+I spent a week kicking around the idea of enlisting, while Chuck would call me occasionally to see how I was doing, coaxing me along through one step of the process after another.
 I remember driving with him to a building in Minneapolis where I'd receive my physical.
-I asked him at what point was it considered a done deal—that I'd be joining: when would I sign the next four years of my life away?
-He said that once a person has gone through the physical he likes to think they've made a commitment.
+I asked him at what point it was considered a done deal—that I'd be joining: when would I sign the next four years of my life away?
+He said that once a person has gone through the physical, he likes to think they've made a commitment.
 That's where I was.
 It was decision time.

-I had one stipulation for Chuck: I wanted to go out and visit my parents in Pottstown, PA prior to beginning my service.
-It must've been simple enough because he arranged for me to enter through the Recruit Depot out by my parent's home.
-No more requests, I had no good reason to say no.
+I had one stipulation for Chuck: I wanted to visit my parents in Pottstown, PA, prior to beginning my service.
+It must've been simple enough because he arranged for me to enter through the Recruit Depot by my parents' home.
+No more requests; I had no good reason to say no.

-I remember going to the recruiter's office in Pottstown for my exit from the civilian world.
-I would meet a couple of other guys there who would also be a part of my Boot Camp company, James Carlisle and Scott Trimbur.
+I remember going to the recruiter's office in Pottstown to exit the civilian world.
+There, I met a couple of other guys who would also be part of my Boot Camp company: James Carlisle and Scott Trimbur.

-From the recruiter's office, we'd be taken to Philadelphia where we'd meet the rest of the enlistees and be sworn in.
-It still wasn't too late to back out but I was fully wedded to the plan at this point.
+From the recruiter's office, we'd be taken to Philadelphia, where we'd meet the rest of the enlistees and be sworn in.
+It wasn't too late to back out, but I was fully wedded to the plan.
 After being sworn in with the 30-40 others, we were put on a train for the nearly 800-mile trip to Chicago.
-We were told we'd be riding in sleeper cars but they never appeared.
-The cheap seats had us crammed in with no room to lay down.
+We were told we'd ride in sleeper cars, but they never appeared.
+The cheap seats had us crammed in with no room to lie down.
 That would be a sign of things to come.

 Welcome to the Navy!